wp-plugins/videostir-spokesperson/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed and adjust your own made floating clip (web spokesperson) into your website pages and posts.
-You can DIY in 5 minutes based on a basic video.
+Embed and adjust your own made floating clip "web spokesperson" to your website.
+With VideoStir you can DIY in 5 minutes based on a basic video.

 == Description ==